 Figure 10 illustrates energy demand in buildings in the current portfolio applying information in Figure 3 and Figure 9.
-Figure 11 illustrated the energy demand in the same buildings, however, scaled down to reflect the bank's engagement.
-The scaling simply reflects the engagement's share of the object value.
+The energy demand in the buildings is scaled down to reflect the bank's engagement.
+The scaling simply reflects the loan's share of the object value at loan origin.

-Buildings in the current portfolio, as of January 2021, represents yearly energy demand of 2,118 GWh.
-Adjusted to only reflect the bank's engagement relative share of property value, the portfolio represents yearly energy demand of 929 GWh.
+Buildings in the current portfolio, as of December 31st 2022, represents yearly energy demand of 2,369 GWh.
+Adjusted to only reflect the bank's engagement relative share of property value at origin, the portfolio represents yearly energy demand of 973 GWh.